top of page

 DONE DENG ISLAND

-Authentic Mekong River Island Life, across the Mekong River from Champasak Town lies Don Deng Island (Don Daeng), a tranquil, car-free oasis that embodies the authentic charm of rural Lao life.
+Across the Mekong River from Champasak Town lies Don Deng Island (Don Daeng), a tranquil, car-free oasis that embodies the authentic charm of rural Lao life.
 Accessible by a short local ferry crossing, this idyllic island invites visitors to slow down and immerse themselves in a simpler way of living.
 Spend your days cycling along sandy tracks shaded by palm trees, observing water buffalo grazing in rice paddies, and interacting with friendly villagers engaged in traditional livelihoods like basket weaving and fishing.
-Don Deng also offers community-based tourism options, including homestays, providing a unique opportunity to connect directly with local families and experience their warm hospitality.
-It's an ideal retreat for those seeking peace, cultural immersion, and stunning Mekong riverside landscapes.
+Also offers community-based tourism options, including homestays, providing a unique opportunity to connect directly with local families and experience their warm hospitality

 TOMO TEMPLE